ofiwg/libfabric/man/fi_cxi.7.md

 :   Message size threshold for rendezvous protocol.

 *FI_CXI_FC_RECOVERY*
-:   Enables message flow-control recovery (experimental).
+:   Enables message flow-control recovery.
 Message flow-control
     is triggered when hardware message matching resources become exhausted.
     Messages may be dropped and retransmitted in order to recover.
 This impacts performance significantly.